-Gaza militants fire dozens of rockets, hitting bus, after botched Israeli raid
+Rockets fired from Gaza, Israel stages air strikes, after botched raid

-GAZA/JERUSALEM (Reuters) - Palestinians in Gaza fired dozens of rockets at southern Israel on Monday, critically wounding one person in a strike on a bus, medical officials said, a day after an Israeli incursion prompted deadly fighting in the enclave.
+GAZA/JERUSALEM (Reuters) - Palestinians in Gaza fired dozens of rockets at southern Israel on Monday and Israel launched retaliatory air strikes, a day after an Israeli incursion prompted deadly fighting in the enclave.

-Smoke billowed from the bus and Israeli interceptor missiles streaked through the sky as sirens sounded in Israeli communities near the Gaza border.
+At least two Palestinian gunmen were killed in the air attacks, the Popular Front for the Liberation of Palestine said.
+On the Israeli side of the border, Palestinian fire destroyed a bus, critically wounding one person, health officials said.

-Israel’s military said more than 80 rockets were launched from Gaza and it was conducting retaliatory air strikes for the fire it blamed on Hamas.
+The flareup cast a new cloud over efforts by Egypt, Qatar and the United Nations to broker a long-term ceasefire between Israel and Hamas, the dominant armed group in Gaza.

 The frontier had been quiet earlier in the day after a botched Israeli undercover operation in the Gaza Strip led to fighting that killed a Hamas commander, six other Palestinian militants and an Israeli colonel.